drkrillo/docs/creator/sdk7/media/video-playing.md

 # Video Playing

-There are tree different ways you can show a video in a scene:
+There are three different ways you can show a video in a scene:

 * Upload a video file as part of the scene contents
 * Stream the video from an external source